-Jim Prior believes the unwanted noise in your home is caused by the construction of the building, he believes we can change the way we but houses, reducing noise in homes.
+Jim Prior believes the unwanted noise in your home is caused by the construction of the building, he believes we can change the way we build houses, reducing noise in homes.

-Jim Prior has aligned himself and his companies to 2 of UN’s Sustainable Development Goals.
+Jim Prior has aligned himself and his companies to 2 of the UN’s Sustainable Development Goals.

 Affordable and clean energy

 As founder of a leading sound insulation company I feel responsible to align my business processes and decision-making with sustainability most relevant to our business activities.

 The UN goals for sustainable development provides a framework for partnerships that contribute to worthy challenges and opportunities we face as a generation.
 I am proud to be supporting goal 7 and goal 12.